CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 {{< /tab >}}
 {{< /tabs >}}

-Refer to the [API documentation](https://air.nvidia.com/api/#/v2/v2_simulations_import_create) for additional schemas.
+For additional schemas, refer to the [API documentation](https://air.nvidia.com/api/#/v2/v2_simulations_import_create).

 {{< expand "Import Instructions" >}}

-Use the following API v2 SDK method to import a topology:
+To import a topology, use the following APIv2 SDK method:

 ```
 from air_sdk.v2 import AirApi